myTerminal/presentations/recursion-memoization-and-more/README.md

 ### Notes

-Douglas Crockford is not just a random senior programmer.
+**Douglas Crockford** is not just a random senior programmer.
 He is a major contributor to what we call as JSON today.

-This session will mostly use the new (ES2015+) constructs in JavaScript, but will often use older syntax for simplicity and comparison.
+This session will **mostly use the new (ES2015+) constructs in JavaScript**, but will often use older syntax for simplicity and comparison.

 As we can see, the function `apply` accepts a function as the first parameter, just like we accept a value as the second parameter which can be in the form of a number, string, boolean, etc.

-There is no visible difference between the two parameters until you see closely that the first is being invoked, and the second one is being passed to it as a parameter.
+There is **no visible difference between the two parameters** until you see closely that the first is being invoked, and the second one is being passed to it as a parameter.

 ## Theory (2/8): Higher-order functions